U.S. Justice Department proposes changes to internet platforms' immunity

 The group’s deputy general counsel, Elizabeth Banker, said moderation efforts that remove misinformation, platform manipulation and cyberbullying would all result in lawsuits under the proposal.

-Reporting by David Shepardson and Nandita Bose in Washington; Additional reporting by Jeff Mason, Diane Bartz and Eric Beech in Washington, Karen Freifeld in New York and Ayanti Bera in Bengaluru; editing by Jonathan Oatis and Leslie Adler
+Reporting by David Shepardson and Nandita Bose in Washington; Additional reporting by Jeff Mason, Diane Bartz and Eric Beech in Washington, Karen Freifeld in New York, Paresh Dave in Oakland, California, and Ayanti Bera in Bengaluru; editing by Jonathan Oatis and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.